BlackEryque/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit: Displays contents list of your current directory

 2-bring_home: A scripts that changes the working directory to users home directory

+3-listfiles: Displays current directory content in a long format.